• Skip to primary navigation

 Instant Pot Lid

 When pressure cooking food, all the parts must be attached and the lid secured.
-You can purchase a glass lid for the instant pot, which can be useful with slow cooking, yogurt function or when using Keep Warm mode.
-You can also purchase a silicone lid for the instant pot, which can be useful if you want to store food in the insert itself.
+You can purchase a glass lid for the instant pot, which can be useful for slow cooking, yogurt function or when using Keep Warm mode.
+You can also purchase a silicone lid for the instant pot, which can be useful for storing food in the insert itself.

 4. Seal / Ring / Silicone Ring / Gasket

-The Silicone Sealing Ring is an important part to enable pressure cooking.
-The sealing ring must be placed correctly else the instant pot will not seal and the pressure wont build.
-The silicone ring is dishwasher safe, however I recommend hand washing it to preserve it's longer life 🙂
+The Silicone Sealing Ring is an important part of enabling pressure cooking.
+The sealing ring must be placed correctly; otherwise, the instant pot will not seal, and the pressure won’t build.
+The silicone ring is dishwasher-safe.
+However, I recommend hand washing it to preserve its longer life 🙂

-Instant Pot recommends to not pull the sealing ring by force, as it can cause deformation and affect its function in sealing the pressure.
+Instant Pot recommends not pulling the sealing ring by force, as it can cause deformation and affect its function in sealing the pressure.

 5. Handle / Vent / Knob / Steam Release Knob / Pressure Release Knob

 Vent is the handle on the instant pot lid that you turn to either the sealing or venting position.
-This can be removed for washing, however does not need washing after every use.
+This can be removed for washing; however, it does not need washing after every use.

 instant pot lid parts